NVIDIA/bare-metal-manager-core/book/src/ipxe/development.md

 ```
 cd $CARBIDE_ROOT_DIR/pxe && cargo make create-ephemeral-image && cargo make ipxe-x86_64
 ```
+or

+download pre-built artifacts - ideal if the `ipxe-x86_64` gives you errors.
+Extract latest [from Artifactory](https://urm.nvidia.com/ui/native/swngc-ngcc-generic-local/nvmetal/boot-artifacts/x86_64/) into `$CARBIDE_ROOT_DIR/pxe/static/blobs/internal/x86_64/` (you'll need to create the hierarchy).

 `build-boot-artifacts-x86_64` will also rebuild binaries that we package as part of the boot artifacts (like `carbide-cli`), while